alessandroooo/optimization/_posts/2025-12-25-performance0.md

 ### Avoid SELECT DISTINCT and UNION

 Both SELECT DISTINCT (instead of SELECT) and UNION (instead of UNION ALL) involve deduplication.
-The problem with deduplication is twofold.
-First, energy is spent in order to retrieve and process data, that is later thrown away.
-Secondly, energy is spent to throw the surplus data away.
+The problem with deduplication is at least twofold.
+First, energy is spent in order to retrieve and process surplus data, that is later thrown away.
+Secondly, energy is spent to keep rows in memory, match rows and throw the surplus data away.
+The presence of SELECT DISTINCT and UNION is a manifestation of the **inability** to order or address exactly the rows which are needed and renders the query less comprehensible.

 ### Use CROSS JOINS
 CROSS JOINS should be used whenever they make sense.
 CROSS JOINS incentivize the use of early filters.